alavrouk/BORSch/README.md

 ## Acknowledgments

-The authors would like to thank Oleksandr Lavreniuk and Dennis Pozhidaev for their valuable discussion and annotation; Kartik Goyal for their valuable discussion.
+The authors would like to thank Oleksandr Lavreniuk, Dennis Pozhidaev, and Jad Matthew Bardawil for their valuable discussion and annotation; Kartik Goyal for their valuable discussion.